-When admitted, transfer students are offered admission into a specific year of the five-year Design sequence.
-Placement in the Design sequence is a condition of the offer of admission and not subject to further review or appeal.
+Transfer students are admitted into a specific year of the five-year design sequence.
+Placement in the design sequence is a condition of the offer of admission and not subject to further review or appeal.
 By accepting the offer of admission, the transfer student agrees to this placement and acknowledges his/her anticipated graduation date.
-There is no opportunity for transfer students to accelerate through the required Design sequence.
+There is no opportunity for transfer students to accelerate through the required design sequence.

-Placement in the Design studio sequence is the only transfer credit evaluation made at the time of the offer of admission.
-Independently of Design studio placement, transfer students must fulfill all of their B.Arch. degree requirements either through transfer credit or by completing required and elective coursework here.
-Transfer credit evaluation for required and/or elective coursework in the B.Arch. curriculum, other than the Design studio, is the responsibility of the individual transfer student.
+Placement in the design studio sequence is the only transfer credit evaluation made at the time of the offer of admission.
+Independently of design studio placement, transfer students must fulfill all B.Arch. degree requirements either through transfer credit or by completing required and elective coursework here.
+Transfer credit evaluation for required and/or elective coursework in the B.Arch. curriculum, other than the design studio, is the responsibility of the individual transfer student.
 Transfer students are required to have all other previous courses individually evaluated for transfer credit.
-It may not be possible for transfer students to complete all academic coursework simultaneously with their Design studio requirements.
+It may not be possible for transfer students to complete all academic coursework simultaneously with their design studio requirements.
 It will be necessary for the matriculating transfer student to successfully complete the design studio to which he or she is admitted, as well as all subsequent studios, as part of his or her degree requirements.
 The official academic transcript of a transfer student will be reviewed prior to the student's first registration.
 This review will determine what, if any, additional coursework may be eligible for transfer credit.

-Transfer Credit Incoming students who have completed college-level academic work outside The Cooper Union may be eligible to receive transfer credit.
-Approval of transfer credit will be made by the appropriate dean or faculty based on transcripts from other schools and additional materials, including a course description, a course syllabus with topics and course requirements, a reading list and any quizzes, examinations, papers or projects, etc., that demonstrate the level, content and requirements of the course, as well as the student's proficiency with the course topics.
+Transfer Credit Approval of transfer credit will be made by the appropriate dean or faculty based on transcripts from other schools and additional materials, including a course description, a course syllabus with topics and course requirements, a reading list, and any quizzes, examinations, papers, or projects, etc. that demonstrate the level, content, and requirements of the course, as well as the student's proficiency with course topics.
 If necessary, a proficiency/placement exam may be administered in certain subject areas.
 Transfer students must be prepared to present these and other requested materials for each course for which transfer credit is sought.
 Transfer credit evaluation must be completed by the end of the first semester of study.